velvia/links/data_eng.md

 * [ScyllaDB and I/O Access Methods](https://www.scylladb.com/2017/10/05/io-access-methods-scylla/) - discussions of mmap vs AIO/DIO vs standard Linux I/O
 * [Direct I/O Writes](https://itnext.io/direct-i-o-writes-the-best-way-to-improve-your-credit-score-bd6c19cdfe46) - why doing direct I/O writes may end up better than buffered
 * [Diskplorer](https://github.com/scylladb/diskplorer) - a tool for doing load testing on disks, graphing IOPS vs bandwidth and latency.
 With lots of great graphs on different types of hardware and cloud setups.
+* [Are You Sure You Want to Use MMAP?](https://db.cs.cmu.edu/papers/2022/cidr2022-p13-crotty.pdf) - a review of performance and correctness issues with use of MMAP in DBMSes

 [Conbench](https://conbench.ursa.dev) is a Continuous Benchmarking tool.